-SHACL has been defined by a W3C Working Group with the goal to become a widely used standard for describing structural constraints on data graphs and validate RDF instance data against those.
+SHACL has been defined by a W3C Working Group and has become a widely used standard for describing structural constraints on data graphs and validate RDF instance data against those.

 In a nutshell, a SHACL processor takes a shapes graph and a data graph as input.
 Both can be entered here using data formats such as Turtle or JSON-LD.
 The shapes graph defines so-called shapes which are a collection of constraints.
 A shape also tells the engine for which nodes in the data graph it applies to (using targets).
 Constraints are of a type, called constraint components.

 The design follows the SHACL-JS extension mechanism for SHACL.

 Each constraint component (such as